Stacks Image 592

 1 : The Entrance Berms

 Two berms rise parallel to US30 to frame the public entrance to the site.
-A third berm acts to screen the arrival rest area, reception parking areas, public rest rooms, orientation and security building.
+A third berm acts to screen the arrival rest area, reception parking areas, public rest rooms, orientation, and security building.
 A picnic area is designated on the shallow slope of the rest area berm.
-A Flight 93 National Memorial sign is sited on the berm on the central axis of the entrance.
+A Flight 93 National Memorial sign is located on the berm on the central axis of the entrance.
 The sign incorporates a site guide relief map visible from the picnic berm area.
-Following arrival and orientation visitors proceed along the improvement of Haul Road as it winds into the site.
+Following arrival and orientation, visitors proceed along Haul Road as it winds into the site.

 2 : The Viewing Berm

-The new Memorial Drive branches off Haul Road leading to the viewing berm located at the high point of the ridge.
-To support the experience of gradually revealing the crash site, this approach and berm siting conceals the naturally declined area around the crash site from view.
-Visitors park on the northern downside of the berm with a screened path leading up to the viewing area.
+The new Memorial Drive branches off Haul Road, leading to the viewing berm located at the high point of the ridge.
+To support the experience of gradually revealing the crash site, this approach and berm siting conceal the naturally declined area around the crash site from view.
+Visitors park on the northern side of the berm with a screened path leading up to the viewing area.
 Visitor attention is focused along a wild flower path stretching out towards the sacred ground and crash site.
-Functionally, the viewing area provides directional site orientation, seating and shelter from the elements.
+Functionally, the viewing area provides directional site orientation, seating, and shelter from the elements.

 3 : The Sacred Ground Berm